Downing Healthcare EIS Knowledge Intensive Fund

 The fund will be overseen by Downing’s dedicated healthcare team – who is responsible for the existing healthcare portfolio.
 The investment strategy is expected to remain the same and will revolve around companies addressing four key themes; prevention, point of care, personalisation and “future pharma”.

-To date, Downing has invested £25 million into a portfolio of 17 healthcare and life sciences companies, of these, 14 were made under the current team.
+To date, Downing has invested £25 million into a portfolio of 17 healthcare and life sciences companies, of these, 14 were made under the current team (May 2021).

 - Knowledge Intensive Approved EIS Fund